omerahmed41/java-microservices/README.md

 ## CI/CD:
 #### Two steps: Build with tests, then Deploy.
-#### I commented the part of pushing the images to DockerHub then uploading it to the cloud but you can easily uncomment that to make it work.
+#### I commented the part of pushing the images to DockerHub then uploading it to the cloud but, you can easily uncomment that to make it work.

 ## Todo:
 #### the goal was to build the skeleton and base Architecture of the system, but these are Things need to be done when have more time: